 - A complete custom kitchen design and renovation costs 80,000

 - The Cost vs. Value reports states you will recoup 55k of it over 5 years through an increase in home value, and historical appreciate adds an additional $3500 per year

 - This means that it will cost roughly $3600 per year over 5 years to enjoy all the benefits of a brand new kitchen

 Want to see your remodeling project’s Cost vs. Value?
 You can download the 2015 edition of the report on Remodeling’s website here: Atlanta Remodeling Report Make note of the reports’ description of the ‘Midrange’ and ‘Upscale’ projects and compare the details to the features you want for your remodel.

-If you have more questions about your home or your renovation plans, read JRR’s design / build project details here: Atlanta Design/Build Remodeling by John Rogers Renovations
+If you have more questions about your home or your renovation plans, read JRR’s design / build project details here: Atlanta Design/Build Remodeling by JR Renovations